badrouarafana/HackingNotes/PortSwigger/HTTP_REQUEST_SMUGGLING/notes.md

     bar

+it's always good to try both, sometimes frontend implementations will strip CRLFs from header values when converting the request to http/1.1 to talk to the backend – essentially fixing this vulnerability – but not from the header name.
+Then we can still exploit this by injecting CRLFs in the header name.

 and we should have a response that tells us, we can't connect to test.com, that confirms tha vulnerability
 2. steal ssl data by smuggling http request exploiting the search bar.